-Udinese started the match much the brighter as Kwadwo Asamoah signaled his intentions with a strong bustling run, only for his claims of a penalty to go unheard of by the referee.
+Udinese started the match much the brighter as Kwadwo Asamoah signalled his intentions with a strong bursting run, only for his claims of a penalty to go unheard by the referee.

-The home side had the firt chance of note through influential skipper Di Natale but his free kick was ably stopped by visiting custodian Federico Marchetti.
-With twenty minutes on the clock the hosts continued to assert their dominance on proceedings through Giampiero Pinzi, who struck from distance and only just missed Marchetti’s near post with Lazio struggling to hold any form of possession.
+The home side had the first chance of note through influential skipper Di Natale but his free-kick was ably stopped by visiting custodian Federico Marchetti.
+With 20 minutes on the clock the hosts continued to assert their dominance on proceedings through Giampiero Pinzi, who struck from distance and only just missed Marchetti’s near post with Lazio struggling to hold any form of possession.
 The visitors looked bereft of ideas and struggled for a focal point with Miroslav Klose missing.

 The second half started in the same vein as the first with Asamoah striking, only for the Ghanaian to miss the target as Udinese looked to go level on points with their opponents.
 Such was the significance of the encounter; the match was played in a very cagey manner with neither side building on from former forays forward as the tensions from both sets of supporters began to show on the pitch.

 But with just over twenty minutes remaining, the deadlock was broken through Di Natale who timed his run to perfection and expertly volleyed his side into the lead with his 21st goal of the campaign.
 The goal was just what the match required and breathed new life into what was a very timid encounter.